-The average high for Reading removal company costs is £1,341.77, so don't forget to compare Reading removal quotes to get the best deal for your move.
-Compare My Move will connect you with up to 6 verified and trusted removal companies in Reading.
+The average high for Reading removal company costs is £1,625, so don't forget to compare removal company quotes to get the best deal.
+It's worth remembering that some removal companies might offer special discounts on days that are quiet for them.compare now

 What is the Best Time of Year To Move in Reading?

-In Reading, the most popular month to move house is August with over 11.8% of home moves occurring during this time.
+In Reading, the most popular month to move house is August, with over 11.8% of people booking their removal company for the summer.
 This is unsurprising due to the warmer weather and longer days helping improve the ease of the removal - no one wants to unload heavy furniture in the dark.

 August just so happens to be the most popular month to move house across the UK too.
 Not only does the improvement of the weather help, but so does the school holidays as they minimise the disruption to your children’s daily routines.
-Don’t forget to book fast and compare removal quotes with Compare My Move as this is a rather popular time for many local companies.
+Don’t forget to get your removal company booked in advance, as this is a rather popular time for many local companies.